Young Children Exposed Prenatally to Substances and Their Families

 The Children's Bureau

 States are required by the CAPTA legislation to have policies and procedures for reporting substance-exposed newborns to child protective services, to assess the need for intervention, and establish a plan of care.
-Strategies used in the States to address prenatal substance exposure, information about the various effects of the most common drugs involved with prenatal exposure are highlighted.
+This publication includes a link to the state statutes, and describes the components of a plan of safe care including notification and reporting requirements, assessments of the infant and family, services for the infant and family and monitoring of the plan.

-This annual report presents national data about child abuse and neglect reported to child protective services agencies in the United States.
-Chapter 7 focuses on infants with prenatal substance exposure (IPSE) (see pages 88–91 and Tables 7-5 through 7-9 on pages 97-101).
+This annual report from the Children's Bureau presents national data about child abuse and neglect reported to child protective services agencies in the U.S.

 Maternal and Child Health Bureau